HeikoBoettger/systemd-resolved-exposer/README.md

 - you need to have docker installed
 - not available before running docker, there might be cases where you want to expose systemd-resolved even earlier
-- not reliable available to other docker containers during startup, while the exposer container starts it takes a while until the service is working which will prevent other container from using it. other containers might even start before the exposer container and fail to resolve hostnames.
+- not reliably available to other docker containers during startup, while the exposer container starts it takes a while until the service is working which will prevent other container from using it. other containers might even start before the exposer container and fail to resolve hostnames.
 I considered this to a non-problem since dealing with network failures during startup is a very common issue also when separate database containers.

 ## Advantage of my approach